DataDog/hiring-engineers/answers.md

 The code example for the Python script is located [here](https://docs.datadoghq.com/api/v1/dashboards/)

-I created my Application and API keys from the Datadog dashboard, Under Integrations > [API's.](https://app.datadoghq.com/account/settings#api)
+I created my Application and API keys from the Datadog dashboard, Under Integrations > [API's.](https://app.datadoghq.com/account/settings#api) **Please note** Be careful not to accidentally commit your API keys or any other credentials to Github.

 Once this is created, access the Dashboard from your Dashboard List in the UI: